 /apps/*/config.emea.author/ for the same PID.

-The configuration with the highest number of matching run modes will be effective for the entier PID.
+The configuration with the highest number of matching run modes is effective for the entire PID.

 The following list shows a small selection of the configurations available (in a standard installation) in the repository: